DP-Hype: Federated Differentially Private Hyperparameter Search: DP-Hype

 All $\numlocaltops$ local votes are equally weighted and are not ranked on purpose.
+A ranking would either increase sensitivity or smaller ranked votes would quickly drown in noise.
+We empirically show the downsides of such weighted voting in \Cref{app:rawlosses}.
+Locally evaluating each hyperparameter introduces computational overhead for clients, but in \Cref{app:parabaseline} we show that this overhead is mandatory to achieve good performance.

-A ranking would either increase the sensitivity or smaller ranked votes would quickly be drowned by noise.
-In addition, \tool{} is agnostic to the specific learning task, requiring only that local and global evaluations of a loss function are available.
-For ease of presentation, we describe it in terms of minimizing the loss, but the procedure can equivalently be applied to maximization.
+\tool{} is agnostic to the specific learning task, requiring only that local and global evaluations of a loss function are available.
+For ease of presentation, we describe it as minimizing the loss, but the procedure can equivalently be applied to maximization.
 Both the set of hyperparameters and their order are assumed to be public, enabling standard search strategies such as random or grid search by reordering candidates.
-Importantly, the local learning process itself does not need to satisfy differential privacy and can be performed without any modification, thereby avoiding unnecessary privacy-utility trade-offs.
-Noise is only introduced when information leaves the clients, during the voting stage.
-Moreover, communication overhead is minimal, as \tool{} requires only a single invocation of secure summation, making it lightweight in practice.
+Importantly, the local learning process does not need to satisfy differential privacy and can be performed without any modification, thereby avoiding unnecessary privacy-utility trade-offs.
+Noise is only introduced when information leaves the clients, in the voting stage.
+Moreover, communication overhead is minimal, as \tool{} needs only a single invocation of secure summation, making it lightweight in practice.

+The modular design of \tool{} makes it independent of any specific secure aggregation protocol, as long as it supports summation.
+This reduces the deployment overhead of \tool{} and allows selecting a protocol that fits the individual requirements best.
+A discussion of why we do not rely on a specific protocol can be found in \Cref{sec:discussion}.
 Possible extensions for \tool{} regarding malicious clients or server and robustness are moved to \Cref{sec::practicalcons} due to space limitations.